hphelion/docs.hpcloud.com/apispecs/c1.1/maas/hpcloud-maas-api.md

 Places restrictions on the namespace to further narrow what is monitored.

 *Note: each Dimension type can only be used once per call.
-All 3 types are required to be used for compute dimensions.*
+All 3 types are required to be used.
+For volume, the dimensions are for the instance the volume is attached to.*

 *Required Compute and Volume Namespace Dimensions*